Where the Girls Are: The Facts About Gender Equity in Education

 Christianne Corbett is a senior researcher at AAUW, where she writes about gender equity in education and the workplace.
 She is a co-author of a number of AAUW reports including AAUW’s Graduating to a Pay Gap: The Earnings of Women and Men One Year after College Graduation (2012) and Why So Few?
 Women in Science, Technology, Engineering, and Mathematics (2010).
 Christianne is a regular spokesperson for AAUW on the subject of the underrepresentation of girls and women in STEM as well as the gender pay gap.
 She has been interviewed and quoted by many media outlets including the New York Times and the Washington Post and has appeared on CNN and MSNBC.
 Before coming to AAUW, she worked as a legislative aide on Capitol Hill and as a mechanical design engineer in the aerospace industry.
 Corbett holds a master’s degree in cultural anthropology from the University of Colorado, Boulder, and bachelor’s degrees in aerospace engineering and government from the University of Notre Dame.

-Catherine Hill is the Director of Research at the American Association of University Women (AAUW) and an author or co-author of many AAUW reports including Graduating to a Pay Gap: The Earnings of Women and Men One Year after College Graduation (2012); Crossing the Line: Sexual Harassment at School (2011); Why So Few?
-Women in Science, Technology, Engineering and Mathematics (2010) and Where the Girls Are: the Facts about Gender Equity in Education (2008).
-Before coming to AAUW, Dr. Hill was a Study Director at the Institute for Women’s Policy Research and an assistant professor at the University of Virginia.
+Catherine Hill is the vice president for research at the American Association of University Women (AAUW) and an author of AAUW reports including Women in Community Colleges: Access to Success (2013); Graduating to a Pay Gap: The Earnings of Women and Men One Year after College Graduation (2012); and Why So Few?
+Women in Science, Technology, Engineering and Mathematics (2010).
+Before coming to AAUW, Hill was a study director at the Institute for Women’s Policy Research and an assistant professor in planning and public policy at the University of Virginia.
 She has a bachelor and master’s degree from Cornell University and a Ph.D. in policy development from Rutgers University.

-Andresse St. Rose is a senior researcher at AAUW where she studies a wide range of gender equity issues in higher education and the workplace, including the recruitment and retention of women and girls in science, technology, engineering, and math (STEM) throughout the educational pathway.
+Former AAUW Senior Researcher Andresse St. Rose studied a wide range of gender equity issues in higher education and the workplace at AAUW, including the recruitment and retention of women and girls in science, technology, engineering, and math (STEM) throughout the educational pathway.
 She is a co-author of several AAUW reports including Why So Few?
-Women in Science, Technology, Engineering, and Mathematics and is a regular contributor and speaker to a variety of publications and audiences focused on the need to increase women’s representation in STEM.
-Prior to working at AAUW Andresse was an academic counselor and taught high school math and biology.
+Women in Science, Technology, Engineering, and Mathematics.
+Prior to working at AAUW, Andresse was an academic counselor and taught high school math and biology.
 She has a bachelor’s degree in biology from Hamilton College, a master’s degree from Boston College, and earned her doctorate in education policy from George Washington University.